Josef-Beppe/website_deployment_automation_using_nginx/Ansible/README.md

 ```bash
 ansible-playbook site.yml
 ```
+5. In Your browser, navigate to "localhost".
 4. If content of github repository changes, using command in step 3 will also update the webpage on NGINX.
-Command can run in the background once in a while and the update will happen automatically (tested with watch command).
+Command can run in the background once in a while and the update will happen automatically (tested with "watch" command).

 ## Expected changes to be usable
 1. In inventory.ini change webserver.example.com for hostname recognized by DNS.
 You will also need to configure ssh to connect to the server.